International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 .

-Conflicts and weather extremes drive many food crises and the increase of both contribute to increases in indicators of hunger.
-But people also face hunger when they simply cannot afford food in appropriate quantities and quality.
-Economic shocks and high food prices are increasingly putting adequate nutrition out of reach for people with limited means -—
+Conflicts and weather extremes are major drivers of food crises, contributing to increasing hunger, in addition to other conditions where people cannot afford to buy food in appropriate quantities and quality.
+Economic downturns and high food prices are increasingly making adequate nutrition out of reach for people with limited means -—

 – ‒